dancingCamel/WHO-Mortality-Data-API/README.md

 ICD-10 codes taken from the [Centers for Medicare & Medicaid Services website](https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-CM-and-GEMs.html) and the [WHO Mortality Database Documentation](https://www.who.int/healthinfo/statistics/mortality_rawdata/en/) (accessed November 2019).

-This API returns in JSON format.
+This API returns data in JSON format with all values as strings.

 ## Data available
 The following datasets are available: